Daybreakers

-Daybreakers is a 2009 American-Australian dystopian sci-fi action-horror vampire film written and directed by Michael and Peter Spierig.
+Daybreakers is a 2009 dystopian sci-fi action-horror vampire film written and directed by Michael and Peter Spierig.
 The film takes place in a futuristic world overrun by vampires, and centers around a vampiric corporation which sets out to capture and farm the remaining humans while researching a substitute for human blood.
 Ethan Hawke plays vampire hematologist Edward Dalton, whose work is interrupted by human survivors led by former vampire 'Elvis' (Willem Dafoe), who has a cure that can save the human species.

 An international co-production between the United States and Australia, Daybreakers premiered at the Toronto International Film Festival in 2009.
 It was released in the United Kingdom on 6 January 2010 and in North America on 8 January 2010.
 The film grossed over $50 million worldwide (from a $20 million budget) and received mixed-to-positive critical reception.